 Natural Resources and Environmental Studies - PHD

-The graduate program in Natural Resources and Environmental Studies (NRES) is an interdepartmental program offering the Ph.D. degree for interdisciplinary work in areas related to the understanding and management of the environment in the broadest context.
+The graduate program entitled the Natural Resources and Earth Systems Science (NRESS) PhD Program, has two degree options.
+The Natural Resources and Environmental Studies (NRES) option is an interdepartmental program offering the Ph.D. degree for interdisciplinary work in areas related to the understanding and management of the environment in the broadest context.
 Students in NRES focus on problems dealing with the allocation and distribution of natural resources, policies at the local to global scale, and ethical and societal factors that affect resource management.
-Applicants to the NRESS Program come from a wide range of undergraduate majors and master's degree concentrations.
-Individuals are admitted based on the quality of their previous work and its relevance to the particular area of study they propose to pursue.
+Applicants to the NRES Program come from a wide range of undergraduate majors and master's degree concentrations.
+Individuals are admitted based on the quality of their previous work and its relevance to the area of study they propose to pursue.
 Students are expected to have completed a master's degree before entering the program.
 In exceptional cases, however, direct admission to the Ph.D. for those with a Bachelor’s degree will be considered.

 Applying to graduate school has never been easier!
 To complete your application, you will need: